Comet Tsuchinshan-ATLAS Survived! Now What?

 When is the next comet?

-If it survives, the next comet visible from Earth will be C/2023 A3 (Tsuchinshan-ATLAS).
-On October 12, it will pass closer to Earth than Venus (0.48 AU).
-Shortly before, it will become visible to the naked eye, and likely show a long, beautiful tail.
+The comet currently visible from Earth is C/2023 A3 (Tsuchinshan-ATLAS).
+On October 12, it passed close to Earth (0.47 AU).
+Shortly before, it became visible to the naked eye and showed a long, beautiful tail.
+Sometime after, it even developed an anti-tail — a bright streak that appears to be pointing toward the Sun, opposite the other tails.

-But why is its survival in doubt?
-On September 27, comet C/2023 A3 will reach its perihelion — the point in its orbit closest to the Sun.
-At a distance of 0.39 AU, C/2023 A3 may not be able to withstand the Sun's heat and could disintegrate, as Comet ISON did in 2013.
+But the survival of the Comet Tsuchinshan-ATLAS was in doubt.
+On September 27, comet C/2023 A3 passed its perihelion — the point in its orbit closest to the Sun.
+It was thought that at a distance of 0.39 AU, C/2023 A3 may not be able to withstand the Sun's heat and could disintegrate, as Comet ISON did in 2013.

 Adding to the concern, news surfaced in July 2024 that C/2023 A3 may be "doomed".
-Here is what astronomers say about the comet's prospects.
+Here is what astronomers said about the comet's prospects.

 Is the comet C/2023 A3 (Tsuchinshan-ATLAS) disintegrating?